PierreBresson/flutter-wordpress-podcast/README.md

 `flutter run --flavor Thinkerview`

-MacOS :
+macOS :

-Since flavors aren't supported by Flutter on MacOS, there are some manual tasks in order to run and archive the app.
+Since flavors aren't supported by Flutter on macOS, there are some manual tasks in order to run and archive the app.

 In `Project` -> `Runner` -> `Info` -> `Configurations` select for both Debug & Release either `Cause Commune` or `Thinkerview` in the Runner configuration set.
-Then `Clean Build Folder` inside `Product` menu of Xcode, run `pod install`.
-Don't forget to change the `Bundle Identifer` and the `Provisioning Profile` plus `APP` in env file.
+Then `Clean Build Folder` inside `Product` menu of Xcode.

 ### Build app